-Formal interviews for this post will be held in late February/early March.
+Formal interviews for this post will be held in April 2024.

 Equality and Diversity

 The University of Strathclyde is a socially progressive institution that strives to ensure equality of opportunity and celebrates the diversity of its student and staff community.
 Strathclyde is people-oriented and collaborative, offering a supportive and flexible working culture with a deep commitment to our equality, diversity and inclusion charters, initiatives, groups and networks.